 - With a box grater or food processor , grate the carrots.
 You will need about 2 large carrots if you're not purchasing already shredded ones.

-- In a large bowl, add the oat flour, protein powder, buckwheat flour, cinnamon, allspice, salt, and baking soda.
+- In a large bowl, add the oats, protein powder, buckwheat flour, cinnamon, allspice, salt, and baking soda.
 Stir or whisk to combine.

 - Add to the bowl the applesauce, sticky sweetener, apple cider vinegar, and vanilla extract.
 Stir well until fully incorporated.